-Re: Senate Bill 1530
+Re: Support for Senate Bill 1530

-Dear Chair Jama and Members of the Committee:
+Dear Chair Jama and Members of the Committee,

-Welcome Home Coalition, over 60 organizations in the Portland Metro Area with a shared vision of housing the meets the real needs of our region, calls on the Legislature to make significant investments in housing and homelessness prevention through SB 1530.
+Portland Housing Center calls on the legislature to make significant investments in housing and homelessness prevention through SB 1530.

 We support the essential investments included in the -3 amendment.
 This funding will keep Oregonians housed, keep homeless shelters open, facilitate housing production, and support household stability for renters and homeowners.